cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ## Service Accounts

 Service Accounts represent a mechanism for access accounts that Dogus need to secure or store their data, but do not want to provide this functionality themselves.
 Dogus can represent themselves as producers and/or consumers of Service Accounts.
-In each case, both are optional features of a Dogus.
+In each case, both are optional features of a Dogu.

 Generally, the nature of the application in the dogu itself dictates whether or which of the two makes the most sense.
 For example, a database management dogu such as PostgreSQL that does not offer other dogus access to its database would not be useful.
 On the other hand, it would be fatal for a dogu like Redmine not to have a dogu into which it can store its data via SQL.